dancasas/SMPLitex/README.md

 ## Text to Texture with Diffusers

-In the ´script´ folder, we include a file for generating texture maps from a text prompt and a pre-trained model.
+In the `script` folder, we include a file for generating texture maps from a text prompt and a pre-trained model.
 You can check its usage as:

 	python text2image.py -h